chttrjeankr/MicroProjects/README.md

 # MicroProjects
-Contains MicroProjects I implement during leisure, indexed in this repository to showcase on LinkedIn
+Contains MicroProjects I implement during leisure, indexed in this repository with a brief description Each repo contains a detailed readme.md about each project

 ## 1. [NPTEL Download Automation](https://github.com/chttrjeankr/NPTEL_Download_Automation)
 > Automating the boring stuff of downloading all or any videos of any NPTEL course from www.nptel.ac.in